-Enrollment for the Accounting and Finance Program has remained consistent relative to the 3-year average.
-The 2018-2019 academic year saw a drastic increase in program enrollment, however, 2017-2018 and 2019-2020, saw enrollment numbers returning to the consistency of previous years.
+Enrollment for the Business Administration Program has remained consistent, specifically in the last two years of the program review period and relative to the 3-year average.
+The 2017-2018 academic year saw a drastic decrease in program enrollment, however, 2018-2019 and 2019-2020, experienced an increase bringing enrollment numbers back in line with the consistency of previous years.
 We attribute this increase and overall consistency to several factors to include: active recruitment, proactive retention, focused advising, and online accessibility for the entire program offering.
-We feel these extensive efforts are indicative of our enrollment remaining consistent with the 3-year average in light of a tremendous shift in recruitment, advising and teaching processes due to the Covid-19 pandemic.
+We feel these extensive efforts are indicative of our enrollment exceeding the 3-year average in light of a tremendous shift in recruitment, advising and teaching processes due to the Covid-19 pandemic.